'It's me': Williams urges herself to erase deficit at French - WTMJ

 “That was a while ago,” the 31st-seeded Pavlyuchenkova said.
 “I’m enjoying much more now every point (in) the tough matches than I used to before.
 I guess that also (is) the reason why I’m still here in the second week.”

-Her next opponent will be Victoria Azarenka, who beat 23rd-seeded Madison Keys 6-2, 6-2 in 70 minutes.
-The two-time Grand Slam champion reached the fourth round for the first time since her semifinal run in 2013.
+Pavlyuchenkova’s next opponent will be Victoria Azarenka, who beat 23rd-seeded Madison Keys 6-2, 6-2 in 70 minutes.

-Azarenka had played only one match on clay this season entering Roland Garros.
-She withdrew from the Madrid Open after her first-round win there due to a back injury.

-Unseeded Tamara Zidansek also advanced, reaching the second week at a major for the first time.

 Fognini required treatment from a trainer after bloodying his hand by punching his racket strings in frustration multiple times early in the second set.